Wolverine971/9takes/src/blog/people/historical/Friedrich-Nietzsche.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
-            "text": "Friedrich Nietzsche exhibits many characteristics associated with Enneagram Type 5 personalities.
+            "text": "Friedrich Nietzsche exhibits many characteristics associated with Enneagram type 5 personalities.
 This includes his intellectual curiosity, autonomous thinking, love for solitude, and introspective nature.
 These characteristics are deeply rooted in his desire for knowledge and understanding, which is a core motivation for Type 5 individuals."
           },
-          "name": "Why is Friedrich Nietzsche considered an Enneagram Type 5?"
+          "name": "Why is Friedrich Nietzsche considered an Enneagram type 5?"
         },
         {
           "@type": "Question",